 The RCMP is unique in the sense that it is a federal, provincial and municipal policing body.
 It provides a total federal policing service to all Canadians and policing services under contract to the three territories, eight provinces (except Ontario and Quebec), more than 190 municipalities, 184 Aboriginal communities and three international airports.

 The delivery of these diverse and complex policing programs requires a continuous and reliable supply of goods and services to meet operational needs.
 From uniform and equipment needs, vehicles, services for physicians and IT specialists to construction of detachments.
-The RCMP processes thousands of transactions each year, ranging from low dollar value contracts to high dollar value, complex procurement projects.
+The RCMP processes thousands of transactions each year, ranging from low dollar value contracts to high value, complex procurement projects.

-The RCMP has a strong and well established procurement function capable of meeting tactical, routine requirements and high risk, high dollar value project oriented requirements in a timely and efficient manner.
+The RCMP has a strong and well established procurement function capable of meeting tactical, routine requirements and high risk, high value project oriented requirements in a timely and efficient manner.

 The RCMP is relatively consistent in the type of goods and services it procures.
 The following list represents the major commodity areas for RCMP contracting: